yuezhelee/On-the-Dynamics-of-Boolean-Gene-Regulatory-Networks-with-Stochasticity/README.md

 See my master thesis here:
 http://ir.library.illinoisstate.edu/etd/518/

 This is the MATLAB source codes that solely written by me.
+All the source files are written under MATLAB 2014a.
+It has been observed that some of them cannot be run at MATLAB 2016a or MATLAB 2016b.

 This part of code contains 3 parts: part 1: how to calculate transition matrix through propensity matrix part 2: how to use SAA nested GA to estimate parameters in the beta distribution (tuned)